PatrickSamuelsson/vhr_ws_scalability_exercise/README.md

 The following tool can be used to run a number of runs varying the number of processors in a simple way.
 It relies on an existing working directory from a forecast model run.
 The tool has been tested with both available examples for the VHR exercises.

-If you need any help please feel free to conatct the author.
+If you need any help please feel free to contact the author.

 ## Environment